htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - You may now specify that HTCondor only transfer files when the job succeeds (as defined by ``success_exit_code``).
 Set ``when_to_transfer_files`` to ``ON_SUCCESS``.
-When you do, HTCondor will transfer files only when the job exits (in the sense of ``ON_EXIT``) with the specified sucess code.
-This is intended to prevent unsuccesful jobs from going on hold because they failed to produce the expected output (file(s)).
+When you do, HTCondor will transfer files only when the job exits (in the sense of ``ON_EXIT``) with the specified success code.
+This is intended to prevent unsuccessful jobs from going on hold because they failed to produce the expected output (file(s)).
   :ticket:`7270`